browserengineering/book/book/animations.md

 * Touch or mouse drag-based scrolling is very performance sensitive.
 This is because humans are much more sensitive to things keeping up with the movement of their hand than they are to the latency of responding to a click.
-For example, a scrolling hiccup for even one frame, even for only a few tens of milliseconds, is easily noticeable and jarring to a person, but most people do not notice click input delays of up to 100ms or so.
+For example, a mouse-drag scrolling hiccup for even one frame, even for only a few tens of milliseconds, is easily noticeable and jarring to a person, but most people do not notice click input delays of up to 100ms or so.
 Therefore such gestures benefit greatly from the same GPU+compositing technology I introduced in this chapter.

 Let's add composited scrolling to our browser, and then smooth scrolling on keyboard events.

-Composited scrolling will be extremely easy, because thanks to [Chapter 12](#threaded-scrolling), we have threaded scrolling already, and the `scroll` offset is already present on `Browser`.
+Composited scrolling (i.e. scrolling without raster) will be extremely easy, because thanks to [Chapter 12](#threaded-scrolling), we have threaded scrolling already, and the `scroll` offset is already present on `Browser`.
 All we have to do is replace `set_needs_raster` with `set_needs_draw`:

 ``` {.python}
 class Browser: